SWFSC/viame-web-noaa-gcp/docs/admin-server-migration.md

 # Migrating to a new server

 Within GCP you may need to move to a new project, to resize a disk, or to use a different image.
 However, these actions require destroying and recreating VMs, and destroying a VM and its associated disk means that all data stored on that VM (e.g., user annotations or trained models) will be lost.
-This section details how to do this without losing any user data.
+This section details how to do this without losing any user data (user accounts, annotations, etc.).

 ## Default and Web VM